isaacnmm/pestpolicy-hugo2XX/content/posts/do-cockroaches-bite/index.md

 **Yes, the answer is a resounding yes, cockroaches can and do bite.
 However, it's important to note that cockroaches do not bite humans as a primary source of food. ** **Their natural inclination is to find food and shelter, and humans are not typically on their menu.
 Instead, cockroaches resort to biting in certain situations: ** 1.

 **Scarcity of Food: **When cockroaches cannot find their usual sources of food, such as crumbs or organic matter, they may explore alternative options, including nibbling on human skin.
 2. **Feeling Threatened: **Cockroaches are primarily nocturnal creatures that prefer to remain hidden.
-If they feel cornered or threatened, they may[bite as a defense mechanism](https://www.ncbi. nlm. nih. gov/pmc/articles/PMC4641686/).
-3.
+If they feel cornered or threatened, they may[bite as a defense mechanism](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4641686/).3.

 **Extreme Infestations: **In cases of severe infestations, cockroaches may become bolder and more desperate, increasing the likelihood of encountering humans and potentially resorting to biting.